Alexandre Villaplane: Criminal career

 At the beginning of World War II, Villaplane became involved in the Parisian black market and in racketeering the local Jewish population.
 He was sentenced in 1940 to two months imprisonment for possession of stolen goods.
 Through his criminal background, he came to the attention of the French Carlingue, an organisation formed by the German Reich Security Main Office to conduct counter-insurgency operations against the French Resistance.
 The group, which was made up of collaborating criminals, was known colloquially as the French Gestapo.
 It was jointly run by two Parisian gangsters, Henri Lafont and Pierre Bonny.
 Members utilised their criminal expertise and networks for the Nazi security services in occupied France and Vichy.
 Villaplane specialised in racketeering gold merchants.

 In 1942, he left Paris for Toulouse to escape the Germans.
 His former teammate Louis Cazal obtained new identity papers for him and he returned to Paris.
 He was arrested by the SS in 1943 for the theft of a quantity of precious stones and imprisoned at the Compiègne camp; Lafont succeeded in obtaining his release.

 Villaplane then became Bonny's chauffeur and then, in 1944, head of one of the five sections of the North African Brigade, a criminal organization made up of North African immigrants who collaborated with the Nazis through anti-Resistance activities.
 The fierce character of his recruits earned him the unflattering nickname of "SS Mohammed".
 He obtained both the rank and uniform of an SS-Untersturmführer.
+The unit was placed at the disposal of the Gestapo chief in Michaël Hambrecht, who reported to the Limoges branch under the command of August Meier.
 His section was put in charge of finding Resistance members and their supporters in the region of Périgueux in the month of March 1944, and then in the region of Eymet in the following month.
 It was in Eymet that he negotiated for the lives of over 50 hostages for money.
-On 11 June 1944, the day following the massacre at Oradour-sur-Glane, his squad had 52 people executed in Mussidan, with claims that Villaplane himself was also involved with the shootings at hand.
+On 11 June 1944, the day following the massacre at Oradour-sur-Glane, by Adolf Diekmann his squad had 52 people executed in Mussidan, with claims that Villaplane himself was also involved with the shootings at hand.